hyperledger-labs/blockchain-explorer/README.md

     }
     ```

-  * `first-network` is the name of your connection profile, and can be changed to any name
+  * `test-network` is the name of your connection profile, and can be changed to any name
   * `name` is a name you want to give to your fabric network, you can change only value of the key `name`
   * `profile` is the location of your connection profile, you can change only value of the key `profile`

-* Modify connection profile in the JSON file `app/platform/fabric/connection-profile/first-network.json`:
+* Modify connection profile in the JSON file `app/platform/fabric/connection-profile/test-network.json`:
-  * Change `fabric-path` to your fabric network disk path in the first-network.json file:
+  * Change `fabric-path` to your fabric network disk path in the test-network.json file:
   * Provide the full disk path to the adminPrivateKey config option, it ussually ends with `_sk`, for example:
-    `/fabric-path/fabric-samples/first-network/crypto-config/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/aaacd899a6362a5c8cc1e6f86d13bfccc777375365bbda9c710bb7119993d71c_sk`
+    `/fabric-path/fabric-samples/test-network/organizations/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/priv_sk`
   * `adminUser` and `adminPassword` is the credential for user of Explorer to login the dashboard
   * `enableAuthentication` is a flag to enable authentication using a login page, setting to false will skip authentication.